Allan122/allan-s_portfolio/README.md

 ## Project 3: Covid 19
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/TabCovid19.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/TabCovid19.git"> "GitHub"</a> 🕵🏻.</p>

 The COVID-19 Vaccination Status Dashboard is a powerful analytical tool designed to provide real-time insights into the distribution of COVID-19 vaccinations across populations worldwide.
 Leveraging interactive visualizations and advanced data analytics, this dashboard offers a comprehensive overview of vaccination rates, population coverage, and the impact of socioeconomic factors on vaccination efforts.
 By integrating real-time data on partially vaccinated, fully vaccinated, and unvaccinated populations with indicators such as GDP per capita and vaccination rates per hundred, this dashboard enables stakeholders to identify vaccination disparities, target vulnerable populations, and optimize resource allocation for effective pandemic response.